 Regardless, they were just like everyone else.
-Some were incredible leaders: Ralph Bunche, Thurgood Marshall, Dr. Martin Luther King Jr.; Albert Einstein (right); Sigmund Freud, Jonah Salk.
+Some were incredible leaders: Ralph Bunche, Thurgood Marshall, Dr. Martin Luther King Jr.; Albert Einstein; Sigmund Freud, Jonah Salk.
 Others show up on the wrong side of the ledger.

 It can’t be logic.
 Jews and Blacks are still minorities, overwhelmed by majorities.
 They don’t dictate policy.
 They don’t do anything that their counterparts don’t do.

 Some of it is historical: Jews were long condemned as “Christ killers,” an absurd canard that defies both history and biblical teachings.
 They were forced into two detested professions: moneylending and tax collecting.
-The opprobrium of money still clings to them, despite the fact Jews range across the income spectrum Blacks carry the stench of slavery, something forced upon them.
+The stench of money still clings to them, despite the fact Jews range across the income spectrum Blacks carry the odor of slavery, something forced upon them.